 Articles Tagged ‘Qatar Airways’

-Qatar Airways introduces daily flights from its Doha hub to Clark in the Philippines.
+Qatar Airways launches five times weekly flights from Doha to the capital of Scotland.

 There is likely to be a double celebration at this week’s winning airport, as this ‘Arch of Triumph’ winning service took off just 45 minutes after its runway had re-opened after closure for maintenance.

 anna.aero’s publisher, Paul Hogan, was specially invited to Istanbul Sabiha Gökçen Airport for the arrival of Qatar Airways – the first by a MEB3/Middle East Big 3 airline and the latest big development to further erode the image that Sabiha Gökçen is a low-cost airport.

 Qatar Airways becomes the first MEB3 carriers to serve Istanbul Sabiha Gökçen.